 If you need to adjust the person’s request, say yes, but with a set of conditions.

 When you can’t decide, say “I don’t know,” knowing that it’s a valid response and that it’s okay not to give an answer immediately.

 If someone is trying to make fun of you, don’t reinforce what they say, and don’t laugh along.

 If someone is trying to put you down, don’t try to justify yourself or shame them back.

 If you feel confused about someone’s reaction, ask them what they mean exactly and question their motives.
 You have the right to ask.

 Once you connect with your true self and establish firm boundaries to protect it, you will invest less time and energy on trying to please people and connect deeply with your own needs and desires.

 Once shame, guilt, and fear begin to dissipate, you will find the courage to try things you always wanted to do.

 Practical Exercise – Self Remembrance

-Finding your way to your true self, require better understanding your true self and tangible representations of your subconscious.
+Finding your way to your true self, requires a better understanding of your true self and tangible representations of your subconscious.